andrew/ultimate-awesome/README.md

 - [awesome-vrchat](https://github.com/madjin/awesome-vrchat) - One-stop shop for people interested in developing content for VRchat.
 - [awesome-indie-zh](https://github.com/apachecn/awesome-indie-zh) - 独立开发/自由职业/远程工作资源列表.
 - [awesome-rl-for-cybersecurity](https://github.com/Limmen/awesome-rl-for-cybersecurity) - A curated list of resources dedicated to reinforcement learning applied to cyber security. .
+- [awesome-llm-role-playing-with-persona](https://github.com/neph0s/awesome-llm-role-playing-with-persona) - Awesome-llm-role-playing-with-persona: a curated list of resources for large language models for role-playing with assigned personas.
 - [awesome-data-catalogs](https://github.com/opendatadiscovery/awesome-data-catalogs) - 📙 Awesome Data Catalogs and Observability Platforms. .
 - [awesome-theoretical-computer-science](https://github.com/mostafatouny/awesome-theoretical-computer-science) - The interdicplinary of Mathematics and Computer Science, Distinguisehed by its emphasis on mathemtical technique and rigour.
 - [awesome-ielts](https://github.com/ucatal/awesome-ielts) - An awesome list for students who prepare for IELTS in public domains (on-going).